tbakerx/Canadian-Wanderlust/user/pages/02.blog/hiking-monks-trail-to-wat-doi-suthep/item.md

         - 'Chiang Mai'
 body_classes: 'header-lite fullwidth blogstyling'
 visible: true
-googledesc: 'Wat Phra That Doi Suthep is one of Northern Thailand''s most sacred temples.It is ad the top of Doi Suthep and is truly a sight to see.'
+googledesc: 'Wat Phra That Doi Suthep is one of Northern Thailand''s most sacred temples.It is at the top of Doi Suthep and is truly a sight to see.'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /blog/hiking-monks-trail-to-wat-doi-suthep/monkstrail.jpg
-twitterdescription: 'Wat Phra That Doi Suthep is one of Northern Thailand''s most sacred temples.It is ad the top of Doi Suthep and is truly a sight to see.'
+twitterdescription: 'Wat Phra That Doi Suthep is one of Northern Thailand''s most sacred temples.It is at the top of Doi Suthep and is truly a sight to see.'
 articleenabled: true
 article:
     image_url: /blog/hiking-monks-trail-to-wat-doi-suthep/monkstrail.jpg